ethan-ck/Alexandria/Networking/Chapter 4 Lab Notes.md

 - APIPA
 	- DHCP server could not be found
+	- Automatic Private
+	- ONLY FOR MICROSOFT PLATFORMS

 - DHCP
 	- Lease stuff
 	- DHCP assigns leases
 	- Great time saver - more efficient
+	- You do not use the DHCP for switches and some network devices

 - DNS (Domain Name System)
 	- It's the web address for us.
 For example